GeoAmis/Home-Lab-Server-Project/Proxmox/README.md

-# ⚙️ Proxmox Virtualization Platform
+# ⚙️ Proxmox
 >This section documents the configuration and role of the Proxmox VE hypervisor in my homelab.

 ## 💡 Overview

 Proxmox VE is the virtualization backbone of the homelab, running directly on bare metal.
-It orchestrates lightweight LXC containers (with Docker) and full VMs to manage media, storage, development tools, and monitoring services.
+It orchestrates lightweight LXC containers (with Docker) and full VMs to manage media, storage, development tools, and monitoring services.<br>
+Because TrueNAS handles long-term and large-scale storage I've passed through the HBA with 4 HDDs to the TrueNAS VM, which manages them in a RAID-Z1 pool.
+Proxmox accesses shared storage via NFS mounts exported from TrueNAS.

 ## 🖥️ System Overview